k-anon/circlipse/README.md

 2. Start (or restart) Illustrator and open the target document.
 Save any work, just in case!
 3. Set the stroke and fill properties you want.
-4. With the Pen Tool, plot either three plots for a circle or five for an ellipse, with each point lying at the outline of the path desired.
+4. With the Pen Tool, plot either three anchor points for a circle or five for an ellipse, with each point lying at the outline of the path desired.
 5. Select File -> Scripts -> circlipse.
 If the script calculates the ellipse or circle correctly, you're done!
 Otherwise, pay close attention to any alert messages.